amtoaer

 Vercel#

-Because Github Pages is slow to access, I use Vercel, which does not provide a function similar to After Deployment Command.
-This prevented me from accurately hooking its deployment process.
+Because Github Pages is slow, I use Vercel instead, and it does not provide a functionality similar to After Deployment Command.
+This means I cannot hook into its deployment process accurately.

-So, I asked for help from the NEU LUG group, and a group member gave a simple and rough solution: whether it hooks or not, just update it regularly!
+So, I asked for help from the NEU LUG group, and a member gave me a simple and rough solution: whether it hooks or not, just update it once in a while!

 Figure 1

-Originally, I was planning to do this, but considering the frequency of updates on my blog, and what is written in the Google documentation:
+Originally, I was planning to do this, but considering the update frequency of my blog and what is written in the Google documentation:

 To avoid any issues, I abandoned this method.
-But it gave me an idea, that is: there is no need to blindly pursue hooking, as long as the desired effect is achieved.
+But it gave me an idea: I don't need to blindly pursue hooking, as long as I achieve the desired result.

-After thinking, I came up with the following method:
+After thinking about it, I came up with the following method:

-When updating the blog (pushing to the master branch of the repository), Vercel builds and triggers Github Actions at the same time.
-Github Actions checks the content of the commit message, and if it contains the phrase "更新博文" (update blog), it triggers the following process:
+When updating the blog (pushing to the master branch of the repository), both Vercel builds and Github Actions are triggered simultaneously.
+Github Actions checks the content of the commit message, and if it contains the phrase "更新博文" (update blog post), the following process is triggered:

-1. Wait for 3 minutes (the build time of my blog on Vercel is 1-2 minutes, so I set it to 3 minutes for error tolerance)
+1. Wait for 3 minutes (the build on Vercel takes 1-2 minutes, so I added a buffer of 3 minutes for error tolerance)

 The specific yml workflow file is as follows: